wikiti/scaleapi-ruby/README.md

   instruction: "Call this person and tell me his email address.
 Ask if he's happy too.",
   phone_number: '5055006865',
   entity_name: 'Alexandr Wang',
+  script: 'Hello !
+Are you happy today? (pause) One more thing - what is your email address?',
   fields: { email: 'Email Address' },
   choices: ['He is happy', 'He is not happy']
 )